A Foodcentric Life

 • 💬 Comments

 • Milk: Gluten-free waffles work with both dairy milk (low-fat or whole).
-For other milks try almond milk.
+For other milks, try almond milk.
 Coconut milk is another option (not straight canned but diluted).

 • Vanilla: Vanilla extract adds that perfect subtle sweetness and depth of flavor.
-Use good vanilla extract like this.
-Vanilla paste works too.

-• Eggs: Use large eggs, un-cracked and clean.
+• Eggs: Large eggs, un-cracked and clean.

-Please see the recipe card for measurements.
+Please see the recipe card for measurements and salt.

 Substitutions and Variations

 • For dairy-free fat: Use melted coconut oil, avocado oil, or this healthy neutral oil.
 Many people that are dairy-sensitive find they can use ghee or clarified butter as it's pure butterfat.
 Another option is plant-based butter.
-For how to clarify butter, try this easy recipe.

 • For dairy-free milk: I've tested my gluten-free waffles recipe with almond milk and it works great.
 If you're using homemade almond milk, strain it for this recipe so it's fluid not creamy.